 “Omni-channel” which was once deemed as the future of retail is becoming reality.

 Omni-channel is the integration of all the channels a company offers for a consumer to engage with them.
 A consumer could start off by looking at a product catalog, go to the store to get a better feel of the product and finally end up buying it from a marketplace like Amazon, albeit from the same seller at a better price.

 Major brands which were late to react to this shift were kicked out of the race.
 The ones that made it late, made it by the skin of their teeth.
-According to a study by S&P Global Market Intelligence, Department stores, apparel and electronics have the highest risk of going bankrupt.
-Food as an industry carries the lowest risk.
+According to a study by S&P Global Market Intelligence, department stores, apparel and electronics have the highest risk of going bankrupt.
+The food industry carries, the lowest risk.

 In fact, most progressive and ‘online only’ retailers, like Bonobos, Warby Parker, etc. are opening physical stores in multiple locations.
 Some opened traditional showrooms where you can leave the store with the items you’ve purchased.
 Some opened guideshops which let customers try out the items they’re interested in purchasing and then allowed them to place an order online from the store.

 Why is this shift to omni-channel retail happening?